 Preventing the progression of prostate cancer

-For more than 20 years, we have known that a man’s risk of developing prostate cancer is affected by blood levels of a hormone that regulates growth.
-This finding inspired Professor Val Macaulay at the University of Oxford to investigate whether this link could lead to a new treatment for prostate cancer.
+For more than 20 years, it has been thought that a man’s risk of developing prostate cancer might be linked to levels of certain hormones that regulate growth, called Insulin-like Growth Factors (IGFs).
+This idea inspired the late Professor Val Macaulay - a brilliant and pioneering clinical researcher at the University of Oxford - to investigate whether targeting IGFs could lead to a new treatment for prostate cancer.

 202211 Val+Macaulay 4 800X488